careerbytecode/cloud-devops-engineer-training/6-azure-cloud/task9_docker.md

 now we have pushed to azure container repository.

-goto azure console and go to azure container repository.
+goto azure console and go to azure container repository.The pushed image will be avaialable

-look for this repo and right click the 3 dots and click launch instance from there.Once launched paste that conatiner machine ip address and you will see the web application.